ziezo/prestashop-migration/README.md

-# prestashop-update-db
+# prestashop-migration

-Update Prestashop Database
+Miration Tools

-Tool to upgrade only the database.
+- upgrade only the database, using official released upgrade sql scripts.
 Tested for v1.5.6.1 -> v1.7.5.1

 ## Usage